microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/wio-terminal-audio.md

     }
     ```

-    This configures the flash memory on teh Wio Terminal to write to, and sets up the buffers based off the grain size of the flash memory.
+    This configures the flash memory on the Wio Terminal to write to, and sets up the buffers based off the grain size of the flash memory.
 This is in an `init` method, rather than a constructor as this needs to be called after the flash memory has been set up in the `setup` function.

 1. Add the following code to the `public` section: